Your Budget

 We help you control your construction costs in two steps.
 For larger projects we recommend presenting a preliminary design to a handful of builders to get preliminary pricing for your project.
 Once we have that feedback, you may change your project scope or budget accordingly before we perform the lion’s share of our services.
 Later in the project we help you get a more complete and accurate bid for the largest portion of your project cost: construction.
 We can work with you create a detailed “game plan” for the contractor to stick to that he/she will price out before you sign their contract.
 More certainty in the drawings and specifications removes the guesswork from contractor bidding.
 They’ll know more about the real cost and schedule of your project up front, and therefore you’ll get the best possible pricing.
 And again, the price will be known up front so you will control your biggest cost.

-I heard construction only costs $250 per square foot.
+I heard construction only costs $250 to $400 per square foot.
 What gives?

-We used to say that people talking about $250 per square foot construction costs might be talking about less expensive types of construction.
+We used to say that people talking about these types of low construction costs might be talking about less expensive types of construction.
 But as the market in the Bay Area has heated up year over year, those numbers are just outdated for any type of custom construction.
-Maybe tract homes can be built at that cost but we’re not involved in that type of housing so we aren’t knowledgeable in that area.
+Maybe tract homes can be built at lower cost but we’re not knowledgeable in that area.
+More likely you’re not getting the whole story from your source.

 Times have changed.
-Not only have building codes, energy codes, and green codes continued to call for more expensive, higher quality construction with each update, but we are also still in a growth phase during which contractors have been in high demand for well over a decade now, materials are in high demand with long lead times, and labor is in high demand.
+Not only have building codes, energy codes, and green codes continued to call for more expensive, higher quality construction with each update, but we are also still in a growth phase during which contractors have been in high demand for well over a decade now, and labor is also in high demand.
 Today is nothing like 2009 when contractors were practically begging for minor projects just to stay afloat.

 Modern construction, minimal detailing, and openness to nature typically cost more than traditional construction because of the complexity required to create a simple appearance.
 Minimal detailing means contractors must plan ahead (they can’t just slap a piece of trim over a mistake… Sometimes the rough structural components must be placed within about a 1/8″ tolerance to avoid failure down the road).
 Modern clean construction means every piece must fit well, so finer craftsmanship may be required for items like cabinets, windows and doors, placement of lighting, etc. Openness to nature means wall to wall, large windows and doors that are more expensive than small ones, and are usually installed all the way to a wall, ceiling, floor, or post.
 It’s much easier to put a small window in the middle of a wall than to make the windows into a wall.
 These are just a few of the ways that modern construction is inherently more costly than traditional construction.